-The Oklahoma Commission for Teacher Preparation (OCTP) oversees educator preparation programs and teacher and leader certification examinations.
-The Commission is working diligently with all colleges of education to understand and implement reforms necessary to align with OAS.
+The Oklahoma Commission for Teacher Preparation (OCTP) Office of Education Quality and Accountability. oversees educator preparation programs and teacher and leader certification examinations.
+The Commission OEQA is working diligently with all colleges of education to understand and implement reforms necessary to align with OAS.

 The SEA representative to the Oklahoma Association of Colleges of Teacher Education (OACTE) provides regular information to the Association members and receives feedback from the members regarding implementation strategies.
 Additional training for the OACTE members, who are deans or directors of Oklahoma's teacher and administrator preparation programs, related to implementation of OAS in English language arts and mathematics was provided on January 13, 2012.
 At this meeting, the Association members discussed how the new standards would impact their work and how they would ensure that all new teachers would be able to teach curriculum aligned to more rigorous standards.
 In addition, they discussed how colleges of education would support practicing teachers and administrators through ongoing professional development related to OAS.
+In addition to the January 2012 date, more recent updates have been consistently shared.
+The OACTE meets monthly, and an SEA representative has been present through July 2014.